 By Donna Schwartz, EAC member Please do not put plastic clamshell containers in your Rumpke Recycling Bin.
-Rumpke does not have a vender who is able to recycle these plastics.
+Rumpke does not have a vendor who is able to recycle these plastics.
 So, they are sorted out and placed back on a truck headed for the landfill.
 The good news is that there are two ways you … Continued

 By Mike Cappel, EAC Member Next time you drive through Higginsport, Ohio, it may seem familiar.
 If not, peek into Colonel Higgins Park.
 The playset is from Montgomery.
 About two years ago, the Higginsport playground was taped off and closed for safety, even though it looked solid.
 A ten-year-old Higginsport girl would have none of … Continued